AiGaA/Jigsaw-game/README.md

 - [Balsamiq](https://balsamiq.com/): To create wireframes
 - [Canva](https://www.canva.com/): Create puzzle images and favicon
 - [Google Fonts](https://fonts.google.com/): For the Montserrat Font that was used across the project
-- [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): To postion and create more adaptive content
 - [Am I Responsive](https://ui.dev/amiresponsive): To check, if website looks good across multiple devices
 - Google Chrome DevTools: This was used throught the project to debug and see the compatibilaty across multiple device sizes